 Although samples taken from the ocean are necessary for some studies, satellite technology currently accounts for the majority of global-scale studies of Phytoplankton and their role in climate change.
 Individual Phytoplankton are tiny, but when they bloom by the billions, the high concentrations of chlorophyll and other light-catching pigments change the way the surface reflects light; the water may turn greenish, reddish, or brownish.
 Scientists use these changes in ocean color to estimate Chlorophyll concentration and the biomass of Phytoplankton in the ocean.

-UK research and innovation at COP26
+UK climate change research and innovation at COP26

 As highlighted by a presentation by UK Research and Innovation (UKRI) at COP26, talented people with bright ideas in the UK’s research and innovation system are now coming together to drive a new green industrial revolution.